-a.
-A "Looked after Child".

-b.
+- a.
+A "Looked after Child". - b.
+Pupils attending the designated feeder primary schools: NCEA Bishops Primary school, NCEA Grace Darling Primary school, NCEA James Knott Primary School, NCEA Thomas Bewick Primary School, NCEA William Leech Primary school - c.
 Children who have a sibling link and are residing at the same address (brother or sister including adoptive siblings, half siblings, step siblings, and long term fostered children) attending NCEA Duke's School at the time of application.
 [N.B.
-This criterion includes older siblings who will be in the sixth form at the time of admission] The Northumberland Church of England Academy Trust will not consider any "reverse sibling links" i.e. a younger child gaining entry to the school will not mean an automatic place for an older sibling.

-c.
-Pupils attending the designated feeder primary schools: NCEA Bishop's Primary School (formerly Josephine Butler Campus), NCEA Grace Darling C of E Primary School, NCEA James Knott C of E Primary School and NCEA William Leech C of E Primary School.

-d.
-Children whose normal home address is in the catchment area of NCEA Duke's School and who can provide firm evidence that this will be the case on the appropriate admission date.
+This criterion includes older siblings who will be in the sixth form at the time of admission] - d.
+Children whose normal home address is in the catchment area of NCEA Duke's School and who can provide firm evidence that this will be the case on the appropriate admission date. - e.

-e.
 Children on whose behalf evidence of exceptional medical need that make it essential their child attends the school is presented.
 Evidence must be supported in a written statement by a professionally involved third party, for example, a doctor.
-The supporting evidence should be submitted at the time of application and should set out the particular reasons why NCEA Duke's School provision is the most suitable provision and the difficulties that would be caused by the child attending an alternative provision.
+The supporting evidence should be submitted at the time of application and should set out the particular reasons why NCEA Duke's School provision is the most suitable provision and the difficulties that would be caused by the child attending an alternative provision. - f.

-f.
 Children living outside the catchment area of the NCEA Duke's School.